List of Law & Order: Special Victims Unit characters: Deputy Chief William Dodds

 Peter Gallagher portrays Deputy Chief William Dodds, the tough-as-nails head of all the Special Victims Units in New York City.

 The former Deputy Chief of the Special Victims Units in all five boroughs, Dodds is Sergeant (later Lieutenant) Benson's politically savvy commanding officer.
 A former homicide detective, he is often hard on Benson and her squad, most notably during their early interactions, but ultimately respects the work that they do and frequently backs them up to the NYPD brass.
 He assisted the squad during their investigation into Atlanta PD Deputy Chief Charles Patton (Harry Hamlin), who was accused of assaulting one of his own detectives in a New York City hotel, by personally interviewing Patton in the interrogation room.
 In season 17, he names his son, Mike (Andy Karl), Manhattan SVU's new sergeant, and is devastated by his death in a domestic violence dispute between a corrupt corrections officer (Brad Garrett) and his wife.

 As seen in "Heartfelt Passages", Dep.
 Chf.
 Dodds is a recipient of the US Flag Bar.

 Dodds is currently the first major character in any Law & Order series to portray an NYPD officer holding the rank of deputy chief.
 Almost every prior portrayal of NYPD senior officers above the rank of captain has been that of three-star bureau chiefs, the four-star chief of department or first deputy commissioner, or the commissioner of the NYPD.

 In the season 21 premiere he was reassigned to the Staten Island Traffic and Safety Task Force, but not before insisting that Benson be promoted to the rank of captain.
+However, he states he would be back.